ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 # How to Generate HEAL-compliant Data Dictionaries

-!!! info

 In order to submit a study’s data dictionary to the Platform, the data dictionary must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).
 The following instructions will demonstrate how to use a tool we’ve created (called the HEAL Data Utilities) to help you make your existing data dictionary HEAL-compliant.

 ## 1. Getting Started

-### Command-line Interface (CLI)

 The HEAL Data Utilities is a software package that can be leveraged via a command-line interface.
 If you already have experience with the command-line interface, please see [our instructions for advanced users](./vlmd//temp.md).

 To get started, you will need to navigate to your computer’s command-line interface, or CLI.

+### Command-line Interface (CLI)

 #### macOS

 On your Mac, do one of the following:
      - Click the Launchpad icon in the Dock, type **Terminal** in the search field, then click **Terminal**.
      - In the Finder, open the **/Applications/Utilities** folder, then double-click **Terminal**.
      - Press ‘Command + Space’

-#### Windows and PC: PowerShell and Command Prompt
+#### Windows and PC:

+PowerShell and Command Prompt

 -